jasondbaker/infrastructure-class/README.md

 Students start out the course by learning fundamental version control and Linux system administration skills.
 The first two lessons are designed to bootstrap students into the core parts of the curriculum.
 Without these basic skills, it would be difficult for students to navigate many of the future assignments.

 The next few courses introduce students to fundamental infrastructure deployment patterns, virtualization, and cloud infrastructure.
-The cloud infrastructure curriculum is based on the AWS Solution Architect Certification blueprint.
+The cloud infrastructure curriculum is loosely based on the AWS Solution Architect Certification blueprint.
 The idea is that after completing this course students can pursue an AWS certification with a small amount of incremental effort.
 Most of the lessons learned using AWS may be applied to other cloud providers such as Microsoft or Google.

 Students build on their infrastructure experience by learning how distributed applications are designed to take advantage of this dynamic infrastructure.
 They will learn that this infrastructure isn't built using traditional ad hoc methods.
 Students learn how to create infrastructure using code and how to programmatically manage the configuration of that infrastructure over time.